astrimid/gpui_animotion/README.md

 A declarative, combinator-driven procedural animation engine for [GPUI](https://github.com/zed-industries/zed).

-Inspired by the procedural composition of tools like **Motion Canvas** and the timing orchestration of **GSAP**, `gpui_animotion` brings fine-grained timeline control directly to native Rust UI components.
+Inspired by the procedural composition of tools like **Motion Canvas** and the timing orchestration of **GSAP**, `gpui_animotion` brings fine-grained timeline control and physical simulations directly to native Rust UI components.

 ## Overview & Paradigm